pedrohenriquecordeiro/breweries-case/docs/arquicteture.md

 | **Terraform & Helm** | Reproducible, automated infrastructure management | Requires infrastructure-as-code expertise |
 | **Service Account Key Injection** | Secure, avoids hardcoding secrets | Requires careful secret management |

-## Summary

-The `breweries-case` architecture is designed for reliability, scalability and data quality in a modern cloud-native analytics environment.
-It leverages best practices in data lakehouse design, workflow orchestration and infrastructure automation, making it robust for production workloads and extensible for future requirements.

-# Improvements
+## Improvements

-- **Service Accounts:** Implement dedicated service accounts for each component to enforce least-privilege access.
+- **Service Accounts:** Use dedicated service accounts for each component to enforce least-privilege access.
-- **Network Policies:** Use Kubernetes Network Policies to restrict pod-to-pod communication, enhancing security.
+- **Network Policies:** Apply Kubernetes Network Policies to restrict pod-to-pod communication, enhancing security.
 - **Secret Management:** Use GCP Secret Manager or Kubernetes Secrets for managing sensitive information such as API keys, database credentials and service account keys.
-- **Deploy Nginx Ingress Controller:** For improved traffic management to the Airflow UI.
+- **Nginx Ingress Controller:** Deploy for improved traffic management to the Airflow UI.
-- **Domain Name:** Consider using a custom domain for the Airflow UI and other services to enhance accessibility.
+- **Domain Name:** Use a custom domain for the Airflow UI and other services to enhance accessibility.
-- **GitSync for Airflow DAGs:** Use GitSync to automatically sync DAGs from a Git repository to the Airflow environment, ensuring version control and easy updates.
+- **GitSync for Airflow DAGs:** Automatically sync DAGs from a Git repository to the Airflow environment for version control and easy updates.
-- **Grafana for Monitoring:** Integrate Grafana with Prometheus to visualize metrics from Airflow and Kubernetes, providing better insights into system performance.
+- **Grafana for Monitoring:** Integrate Grafana with Prometheus to visualize metrics from Airflow and Kubernetes, providing better system insights.
-- **NFS for Shared Storage:** Use NFS or a similar solution for shared storage between Airflow, PostgreSQL and Spark jobs, allowing for easier data access and management.
+- **NFS for Shared Storage:** Use NFS or a similar solution for shared storage between Airflow, PostgreSQL and Spark jobs for easier data access and management.
-- **External PostgreSQL Database:** Consider using an external PostgreSQL database for Airflow metadata to improve performance and scalability, especially for larger deployments.
+- **External PostgreSQL Database:** Use an external PostgreSQL database for Airflow metadata to improve performance and scalability, especially for larger deployments.
+- **Sonarqube for Code Quality:** Integrate Sonarqube to analyze code quality, maintainability and security vulnerabilities in the project.
+- **ArgoCD for Continuous Deployment:** Implement ArgoCD for GitOps-style continuous deployment, allowing for automated and version-controlled deployments of Kubernetes resources.
+- **Automated Testing:** Implement unit and integration tests for ETL pipelines and data quality checks